Bunyip Chasm: In a Gammon Gorge

 I’d been dreaming of reaching Bunyip Chasm for years, and was fortunate to have made it past all the obstacles this far.
 Which is to say, nothing was going to stop me now.
 Leaving LS perched on the cliff, I promised to be back in a few minutes (in the end it was over twenty), and hurried further up the chasm.

-Five minutes of clambering had me at Bunyip Chasm, and it was every bit as awesome in real life as I had imagined.
+Five minutes of scrambling had me at Bunyip Chasm, and it was every bit as awesome in real life as I had imagined.
 The towering vertical cliffs had a weird blocky appearance.
 Where they converged there was a shallow alcove in the rock that was decorated with ferns.
 Looking upwards I could see a narrow gap between the cliffs where the chasm continued.
 Scattered across the ground were big chunks of rock that had fallen from above.

-That final section would need to wait for another day.
+To enter the true Bunyip Chasm requires climbing the righthand wall, where a narrow slot leads to the final dead end.
+The climb was riskier than I felt like attempting today, particularly alone and with my wife stuck halfway up a cliff.
+The final section would need to wait for another day.
 But I’d got as far as I’d hoped to, and was feeling elated at having achieved my most treasured aim already on the first day of our walk.
 Happily I’d brought my tripod with me, so I was able to take some selfies to preserve the moment.

 Selfie time at Bunyip Chasm.
 The final end of the chasm is the dark gap above me and to the right.